GStreamer/gstreamer/markdown/design/stream-selection.md

 auto-plugging (finding a decoder and then exposing that stream as a source ghostpad.

-> Note: If the demuxer doesn't create/post the GstStreamCollection,
+> Note: If the demuxer doesn't create/post the `GstStreamCollection`,
 > parsebin will create it on itself, as explained in section 2.3
 > above.

 ### Changing the active selection from the application

 The user wants to change the audio track.
-The application received the GST_MESSAGE_STREAM_COLLECTION containing the list of available streams.
+The application received the `GST_MESSAGE_STREAM_COLLECTION` containing the list of available streams.
 For clarity, we will assume those stream-ids are "video-main", "audio-english" and "audio-french".

-The user prefers to use the french soundtrack (which it knows based on the language tag contained in the GstStream objects).
+The user prefers to use the french soundtrack (which it knows based on the language tag contained in the `GstStream` objects).

-The application will create and send a GST_EVENT_SELECT_STREAM event containing the list of streams: "video-main", "audio-french".
+The application will create and send a `GST_EVENT_SELECT_STREAM` event containing the list of streams: "video-main", "audio-french".

 That event gets sent on the pipeline, the sinks send it upstream and